 Southcentre is pleased to support local emerging artists that are building their unique careers in the world of art with CHROMA On The Rise.

 CHROMA On The Rise features murals from four local artists that showcases their style, passion and creativity on the lower level.
-Interested in seeing the artists in action?
-Stop by the installation in front of Sporting Life to watch the space come to life.
+Stay tuned for the full reveal of CHROMA On The Rise!

 Meet The Artists